GridProtectionAlliance/DeveloperExercises/Exercise_GitHub_Fork.md

 |---|---|
 | **[Grid Protection Alliance](http://www.gridprotectionalliance.org "Grid Protection Alliance Home Page")** | **[Exercises](README.md)** |

-***This document is an exercise procedure for illustrating workflow methods.***
+***This document is an example procedure for illustrating workflow methods.***

 ---

-# GitHub Fork Exercise
+# GitHub Fork Example

-This is a *cookbook recipe* style exercise that illustrates GitHub forked project workflow methods.
+This is an *example* style exercise that illustrates GitHub forked project workflow methods.
+Although the exact exercise is not repeatable because it refers to specific accounts and repositories, the general concepts and methodology of this exercise are repeatable.

 - [Platform](#platform)
     - [GitHub.com Account](#githubcom-account)